The relation between Block shear and coped beams.

 There are two modes of failure, the first mode of failure, for which, one part was separated, contains the part of the web, plate, and bolts are included.

-Looking to block shear path no.1, the separated part, which is the middle part, comes out with the bolts.
-This is the tension force developed due to the applied tension force.
+Looking to block shear path no.1, the split section in the middle emerges with the bolts as the tension force acts to the right.

-Let us have a look at the block shear path 2, the separated part in the form of T section, this is the tension force these are the faces parallel to the direction of the force.
+Let us look at block shear path 2.
+The separated component is in the shape of a T section, which is the tension force, and the faces are parallel to the force direction.
+However, the shear force created will only affect one face.

-The last view is for the block shear path no.3.where the cut includes two lines, for the first line is made vertically up and will have developed tension force.
+The last view is for block shear path no.3, where the cut consists of two lines.
+The first is vertically up and will create tension force.

-The second line, which passes through the bolts will have a shear force, the sketch to the right shows the equilibrium of the forces.
+The second line, which passes through the bolts, will have a shear force; the sketch to the right depicts the forces in equilibrium.
+The side view depicts the T portion.

 What are the Coped beams?

-The coped beam is a cut in the secondary beam, which is carried by the main beam.
-As in the sketch shown.
+As illustrated in the sketch, the coped beam is a cut in the secondary beam, which is carried by the main beam.

-For the two beams carried by the main beam, a cut is made for the two flanges on the right and left of the secondary beams, a connection is created by the use of angles bolted at the web of the main beam.
+For the two beams carried by the main beam, a cut is formed for the two flanges on the right and left of the secondary beams, and a connection is produced by using angles bolted to the web of the main beam.

-In the second sketch at the right, the beam is required to be installed, via the crane, between two columns.
-The cross-section is the section for the column and the lateral coped beam.
+In the second sketch from the right, the beam must be put between two columns using a crane.
+The cross-section includes both the column and the lateral coped beam.

-We can see a shear plate. the bottom flange coped to avoid interference with a shear plate, a cut is made to the bottom flange to facilitate the handling of the beam by crane.
+We can see a shear plate.
+The bottom flange coped to avoid interference with a shear plate.
+A cut is made to the bottom flange to facilitate crane handling of the beam.

-Let us have a look at the next slide, In some cases, field conditions May dictate the requirement of a cope, for example, the previous figure 11-1, shows a beam framing into the web of the column.
+From the next slide, In some cases, field conditions May dictate the requirement of a cope, for example, the previous Figure 11-1, shows a beam framing into the web of the column.

-This particular Beam would require a coped bottom flange, to be placed without an obstruction. that is why the bottom flange was cut.
+This particular Beam would require a coped bottom flange to be placed without obstruction, so the bottom flange is cut.

-Other common coped beam connections are shown in figure 11-2, for the first figure, there is a secondary beam resting on the main beam, the reaction developed due to loading.
+Other common coped beam connections are shown in Figure 11-2.
+In the first figure, a secondary beam rests on the main beam, and the reaction develops due to loading.

 After the cut of the section, it is reduced into a T section, as shown above, so the reinforcement needed is done by using two plates at each side of the web of the T section.